komoot/photon/README.md

 ## How to use
 ### Import data
-_NAME_ needs a dataset (addresses, streets, cities, ...).
+_Photon_ needs a dataset (addresses, streets, cities, ...).
 Solr provides numerous input formats, including xml.
-Currently you cannot convert an OpenStreetMap planet file to use it with _NAME_.
+Currently you cannot convert an OpenStreetMap planet file to use it with _photon_.
 Instead you can use the _NominatorImporter_ included in this project to dump a nominatim database to a xml file.
 Refer to Nominatim's [Installation Guide](http://wiki.openstreetmap.org/wiki/Nominatim/Installation) how to setup and fill a postgis database.
 It takes up to 10 days and sufficient RAM to import the entire world, you might prefer taking a smaller region.

 Once you have a nominatim database you can run the _NominatorImporter_ to create the solr index